cgwire/kitsu/docs/configure-kitsu/README.md

 ## Create Departments

 Departments are here to help the supervisors and artists to focus on their tasks.
-Once they are linked to one or several departments, supervisors, and artists will have direct access to their filtered view, and departments also act on the permissions.
+Once they are linked to one or several departments, supervisors and artists will have direct access to their filtered view, and departments also act on the permissions.

 ::: tip
 Per default, Kitsu provides some examples to help you get started.
 :::

-The department is the first element to set, as you will find multiple other elements linked to the department (such as people, task type, etc.).
+The department is the first element to set, as multiple other elements (such as people, task type, etc.) are linked.